gohugoio/hugo/content/templates/section-templates.md

 The [`.GetPage` function][getpage] looks up an index page of a given `Kind` and `path`.

 {{% note %}}
-`.GetPage` is only supported in section page templates but *may* be supported in [single page templates](/templates/single-page-templates/) in the future.
+`.GetPage` is not currently supported to grab single content files but *may* be supported in the future.
 {{% /note %}}

 You can call `.Site.GetPage` with two arguments: `kind` and `kind value`.